MaastrichtU-IDS/LUCE/README.md

 docker run -it -p 8000:8000 -p 8888:8888 vjaiman/luce
 ```

-Run with docker-compose, the ganache DB and postgres DB will be stored in a `data` folder in the same directory as the `docker-compose.yml` file:
+Run with docker-compose, the ganache DB and postgres DB will be stored in a `data` folder in the same directory as the `docker-compose.yml` file.
+You will need also to uncomment the ports in the `docker-compose.yml`

 ```bash
 docker-compose up -d